abij/car_lookup_slackbot/README.md

 ### TODO's:

+- Include LetsEncrypt for a valid TLS connection.
 - Use a single command `/kenteken` and not also `/my_car` and use an english name, I like: `/car` simple and short!